Why is Since Time Immemorial (STI) curriculum important for educator preparation programs?

 Washington State or Pacific Northwest history and government

-- Programs must require candidates to complete a one quarter or semester course, or the equivalent, in either Washington State or Pacific Northwest history and government
+- Programs must offer and require candidates to complete a one quarter or semester course, or the equivalent, in either Washington State or Pacific Northwest history and government.

 - Any course used to meet this requirement must include information on the culture, history, and government of the American Indian peoples who were the first human inhabitants of the state and the region.